Functioning of the Financial Market and Ethical Awareness – Funding for Research Projects

 - All attachments must be uploaded in PDF format.

-- A proposal for up to three referees who are presumed to be impartial and qualified to review the grant proposal.
+- Proposals for up to three referees who are considered qualified to assess the application

-Grant applications will be assessed on the basis of the following criteria:
+We assess applications on the basis of the following criteria:

 • Scientific creativity and originality.

 • Novelty and boldness of hypotheses or research questions.

 • Potential for development of new knowledge beyond the current state-of-the-art, including significant theoretical, methodological, experimental or empirical advancement.

 • Quality of the research questions, hypotheses and project objectives, and the extent to which they are clearly and adequately specified.

 • Credibility and appropriateness of the theoretical approach, research design and use of scientific methods.
 Appropriate consideration of interdisciplinary approaches.

 • The extent to which appropriate consideration has been given to ethical issues, safety issues, gender dimension in research content, and use of stakeholder/user knowledge if appropriate.